govalues/decimal/README.md

 ## Features

-- **Optimized Performance** - Utilizes `uint64` for coefficients, reducing heap allocations and memory consumption.
 - **Immutability** - Once a decimal is set, it remains unchanged.
   This immutability ensures safe concurrent access across goroutines.
 - **Banker's Rounding** - Methods use half-to-even rounding, also known as "banker's rounding", which minimizes cumulative rounding errors commonly seen in financial calculations.
 - **No Panics** - All methods are designed to be panic-free.
   Instead of potentially crashing your application, they return errors for issues such as overflow or division by zero.
+- **Zero Heap Allocation** - Methods are optimized to avoid heap allocations, reducing the impact on the garbage collector during arithmetic operations.
-- **Simple String Representation** - Decimals are represented without the complexities of scientific or engineering notation.
+- **Simple String Representation** - Decimals are represented in a strightforward format avoiding the complexities of scientific or engineering notations.
 - **Correctness** - Fuzz testing is used to [cross-validate] arithmetic operations against the [cockroachdb/apd] and [shopspring/decimal] packages.